auzbuckley/agile_resources/what_is_agile.md

 Basic content for Agile 101 introduction.

+:warning: _**Warning:** This is not intended to 'bash' Waterfall processes.
+Waterfall has its place in some projects where certainty around the outcome and how to get there is very high.
+The danger lies in using the wrong approach for the wrong type of project e.g. Use waterfall within a complex context and the risk to delivering value will be great, use agile within a simple/ straightforward context and you risk wasting time and resources.
+Determining whether your project is complex or straightforward is subjective, difficult and beyond the scope of this document.
+Advice would be to default to agile however - as you learn more about the project you can always change your approach._

 Waterfall | Agile
 ----------|-------------
 Waterfall uses a deterministic approach (cause and effect), with the belief that there is certainty around the end-target (B) and we know how to get there e.g. if we do 'A' we can reach 'B' ![certainty](./images/certainty.png) | Agile assumes we don't know what the end-target looks like or how exactly to get there.
 It uses an emprical approach to reduce uncertainty.![uncertainty](./images/uncertainty.png)